zhangchongjiu/zhangchongjiu.github.io/_pages/pronouncing-my-name.md

 author_profile: true

 ---
 ### Zhang:
 "Zhang" is my surname and is pronounced like "J-ah-ng" in English.
- - The "zh" sounds like the "j" in "job."
+ - The "zh" sounds like the "j" in "just."
  - The "a" sounds like the "a" in "father."
  - The "ng" sounds like the "ng" in "sing."